KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 #### Returning Visitor Goals

-* Feel comfortable and welcomed in the familiar and inviting atmosphere.
-* Feel safe and secure in the environment provided by the cafe.
-* Establish a sense of community with other gamers who are also regulars at the cafe.
-* Participate in gaming events or tournaments and meet other gamers with similar interests.
-* Collaborate with other gamers to play co-op games or to form teams for competitive play.
-* Engage in friendly competition and develop healthy rivalries with other regulars.
-* Create a sense of belonging and feel like part of the Max_FPS gaming community.
-* Share gaming knowledge and skills with other gamers, and learn from them in return.
-* Look forward to returning to Max_FPS as a place where they can both have fun and feel like they are part of a welcoming and inclusive community.
+* Find information about upcoming events or promotions.
+* View updates or changes to the business's services, products, or pricing.
+* Schedule additional appointments for gaming experience.

 #### Frequent Visitor Goals

 * Become an expert in their favorite games and challenge themselves to improve their skills.
-* Maintain and strengthen relationships with the staff and other regulars at the cafe.
 * Participate in gaming events or tournaments regularly and compete against other skilled gamers.
 * Collaborate with other gamers to form teams for competitive play, and strive for excellence together.
-* Help new visitors feel welcome and share their knowledge of the games and the cafe with others.
-* Continuously provide feedback to the cafe about their experiences and suggest ways to improve the offerings and services.
+* Continuously provide feedback about their experiences and suggest ways to improve the offerings and services.
-* Take advantage of any loyalty programs or rewards offered by the cafe for frequent visitors.
+* Take advantage of any loyalty programs or rewards offered by the cafe for frequent visitors as members points and display in profile.
-* Look forward to returning to Max_FPS as a place where they can both have fun and continue to grow their skills and relationships.

 <p align="right">(<a href="readme-top">back to top</a>)</p>